BrandonXu6106/obsidianpublish/content/thoughts/A Pattern Language.md

   - "If, every day you do something, you meet someone with a slightly different background, and each of these peoples' response to what you do is different even when your actions are the same, the situation becomes more and more confusing.
 The possibility that you can become secure and strong in yourself, certain of what you are, and certain of what you are doing, goes down radically.
 Faced constantly with an unpredictable social world, people no longer generate the strength to draw on themselves; they draw more and more on the approval of others; they look to see whether people are smiling when they say something, and if they are, they go on saying it, and if not, they shut up.
 In a world like that, it is very hard for anyone to establish any sort of inner strength." (p.46, Mosaic of Subcultures)
   - "A person will only be able to able find his own self, and therefore to develop a strong character, if he is in a situation where he receives support for his idiosyncrasies from the people and values which surround him" (p.48, Mosaic of Subcultures)
   - "In nature, the differentiation of a species in to subspecies is largely due to the process of geographic speciation, the genetic changes which take place during a period of spatial isolation... members of the same species develop distinguishable traits when separated from other members of the species..." (p.78, Subculture Boundary)
-- Hierarchies of details (see also: [[information scales]]): "Our own bodies and the natural surroundings in which we evolved contain a continuous hierarchy of details, ranging all the way from the molecular fine structure to gross features like arms and legs and trunks and branches.
+- Hierarchies of details (see also: [[information scales](information%20scales.md)): "Our own bodies and the natural surroundings in which we evolved contain a continuous hierarchy of details, ranging all the way from the molecular fine structure to gross features like arms and legs and trunks and branches.
 We know from results in cognitive psychology that any one step in this hierarchy can be no more than 1:5, 1:7, or 1:10 if we are to perceive it as a natural hierarchy.
 We cannot understand a hierarchy in which there is a jump in scale of 1:20 or more." (p.1114, Half-inch trim)
 - "People are different sizes; they sit in different ways.
 And yet there is a tendency in modern times to make all chairs alike" (p.1158, Different Chairs)

 ### Community size

 - "Paul Goodman has proposed a rule of thumb, based on cities like Athens in their prime, that no citizen be more than two friends away from the highest member of the local unit.
 Assume that everyone knows about 12 people in his local community.
 Using this notion and Goodman's rule, we can see that an optimum size for a political community would be about $12^3$ or 1728 households of 5500 persons." (p.72, Community of 7000)
 - Regression to the mean in large communities
-  - Margaret Mead: "There is a tendency to reduce all values to simple scales of dollars, school grades, or some other simple [[quantization|quantifiable]] measure, whereby the extreme incommensurables of many different sets of cultural values can be easily, though superficially, reconciled" (p.47, Mosaic of Subcultures)
+  - Margaret Mead: "There is a tendency to reduce all values to simple scales of dollars, school grades, or some other simple [[quantization.md|quantifiable]] measure, whereby the extreme incommensurables of many different sets of cultural values can be easily, though superficially, reconciled" (p.47, Mosaic of Subcultures)
-- Bernard Bass has conducted an experiment relating group size to participation (p.713, Small Meeting Rooms): ![[content/thoughts/images/meeting-size.png|500]]
+- Bernard Bass has conducted an experiment relating group size to participation (p.713, Small Meeting Rooms): ![[images/meeting-size.png|500]]

 ### Making a place feel like home